 There is a misconception that venous samples are more accurate then finger-prick blood testing but this is not always true.
 Finger-prick samples have been proven to be as accurate as venous samples provided that the samples have been collected correctly and an adequate sample volume has been obtained.
 There are certain tests where a full venous sample collection is required and where a finger-prick sample would not give an accurate and true result.

 How do I know whether the laboratory testing my results is UKAS accredited?

 All laboratories that are accredited by UKAS are listed on their website (www.ukas.com).
-The principal laboratories that Medichecks uses to analyse samples (County Pathology and The Doctors Laboratory) are both accredited by UKAS.
+The principal laboratories that Medichecks use to analyse samples (The Doctors Laboratory) is accredited by UKAS.

 Check out our blood testing guide for more information